 – Arrange project documents for open days, RIBA validation and annual review

-- Working as member of the Crits for BSc ED course and Detail Design Day
+- Worked as a member of the Crits for BSc AED course and Detail Design Day

 Relevant undergraduate modules (BSc Architecture and Environmental Design):